kaydeveloper/chatsecure.github.io/_posts/2017-10-24-chatsecure-v42-group-chat.md

 ![California Coastline](/images/california-coast.jpg)

-> Thank you to all of the monthly supporters!
+First of all, thank you to all of the monthly supporters!
 Your contributions have been a great motivator to keep the release cycle moving along at a regular pace, from master branch, to TestFlight, to App Store.
 Not a supporter yet?
 It's easy!
 You can start supporting development directly in the app.
 Remember, [sustainable open source starts with you](https://chatsecure.org/blog/sustainable-open-source-starts-with-you/)! ❤️

 This version contains numerous improvements to the existing group chat functionality: unencrypted media transfers (XEP-0363), brand new participant list, and enhanced stability and reliability.
 There is still a lot of work to be done, but it has stabilized enough for a general release.
 It was designed with small, private groups in mind, so it hasn't been tested with very large groups, and "anonymous" groups are currently unsupported.